jarretjeter/Google-Big-Query-Loader/README.md

 ## Description

-_I've downloaded a csv containing data of the ancient Roman emperors from kaggle.com.
+_I've downloaded a csv containing data of the ancient Roman emperors from kaggle (https://www.kaggle.com/datasets/lberder/roman-emperors-from-26-bc-to-395-ad?select=roman-emperors.csv).
 I needed to do transformations such as drop certain columns from the csv and convert data types so that I could properly load it to google big query_

 ## Setup/Installation Requirements